Jobs

 • Supervise campers during lunch hours and breaks

-• Set up and cleanup of art studio and outdoor classroom; prepare and organize art materials
+• Set up and clean up art studio and outdoor classroom; prepare and organize art materials

 • Develop and lead hands-on projects for the program